mcules/cf-proxy/README.md

-# cf-destination-proxy Setup Guide
+# cf-proxy Setup Guide
+The `cf-proxy` tool simplifies the connection between local applications and remote services hosted on SAP BTP.
+It enables developers to deploy applications to SAP BTP via Cloud Foundry, set up a local proxy to route requests securely, and integrate XSUAA and Destination services for authentication and connectivity.
+Additionally, it supports creating SSH tunnels for secure access to remote resources.
+This tool is particularly useful for testing, debugging, and securely interacting with cloud services directly from a local environment.

-This guide provides instructions for setting up and configuring a local proxy to connect with a remote `cf-destination-proxy` service.
+This guide provides instructions for setting up and configuring a local proxy to connect with a remote `cf-proxy` service.
 By following the steps outlined below, you will:
 - Set environment variables for proxy usage.
 - Install the project dependencies.
 - Configure scripts and bindings for XSUAA and proxy startup.